beckn/missions/starter_kit/starter_kit.md

 ### Appendix-A Migrating to Beckn-ONIX from existing implementation

+**Note: After the launch of beckn-onix, it has been decided that FIDE will support only beckn-onix enabled networks.
+Inacse you are on a non beckn-onix network, its important you migrate to beckn-onix.**

 If you had installed the components of a Beckn network using legacy installations, use the following steps to migrate to Beckn-ONIX

 1. Write down all the subscription information relevant to the component (e.g. subscriber_id, subscriber_url, registry_url, webhook_url) etc. If the installed Beckn Adapter is the Protocoll Server, most of these can be found in the default.yaml file within the config folder.